sipart/spring_lab/initial-lab/readme-page-15.md

 # This set of initial labs will get you to page 15 in the Juniper Segment Routing Day One book.

-* Also included is an EVE-NG lab export of this initial setup (no CE configs - but they appear in the topology) - the toplogy also includes a Linux box (18.04 Ubuntu server) that has automation tools installed - from [here](https://ipnet.xyz/2018/06/ubuntu-image-for-eve-ng-python-for-network-engineers/).
+* Also included is an EVE-NG lab export of this initial setup (no CE configs - but they appear in the topology - check newer uploads/export dates for updates) - the toplogy also includes a Linux box (18.04 Ubuntu server) that has automation tools installed - from [here](https://ipnet.xyz/2018/06/ubuntu-image-for-eve-ng-python-for-network-engineers/).
 Be aware Ubuntu 18.04 server uses netplan for IP configuration - don't you love Linux!!

 * The syslog filtering is used to remove some annoying messages from the virtual console connections used by EVE-NG when you don't have a mgmt. connection - these can be excluded if you configure your mgmt. in-between the stream of messages!